List of Ultraman Cosmos characters: Other facilities in SRC

-Joint Armed Defense Force
+JADF

 The Joint Armed Defense Force (統合防衛軍, Tōgō Bōei-gun) is an anti-heroic military faction of Ultraman Cosmos, whose recognized by using brute force in against monster threats.
 While usually butting heads with the pacifistic SRC and their sub-faction, Team EYES, both factions would willingly put aside their differences when facing a serious threat to humanity.
 The team itself has a major base in Tokyo.